johnlockejrr/pylaia/README.md

 ## Contact

-Have a question about PyLaia?
-Please contact us at [this link](mailto:team@teklia.com?subject=Feedback%20on%20PyLaia%3A%20).
+🆘 Have a question about PyLaia?
+Please contact us on [support.teklia.com](https://support.teklia.com/c/machine-learning/pylaia/13).